ilejohn-official/product-inventory/README.md

   composer install
   ```

-- Copy and paste the content of the .env.example file into a new file named .env in the same directory as the former and set it's
-  values based on your environment's configuration.
+- Copy and paste the content of the .env.example file into a new file named .env in the same directory as the former and set it's values based on your environment's configuration.

-- Create a table using the query in [/config/migration.php](https://github.com/ilejohn-official/product-inventory/blob/master/config/migration.php)
+- Create a table using the query in [/config/migration.php](https://github.com/ilejohn-official/product-inventory/blob/master/config/migration.php).
+Ensure to use a Mysql table that supports json field.

 ## Usage